nicolasbose/jgr-wave-coupling-code-2025JC023741R/README.md

 * Full-resolution datasets (e.g., NetCDF model outputs and LiDAR observations) are not included in this repository due to file size and access restrictions.
 * A subset of data and/or processed outputs sufficient for reproducibility is provided in the Supporting Information submitted with the manuscript.

 ---

-## Future Availability

-Upon acceptance of the manuscript:

-1. The full dataset and code will be made publicly available on GitHub
-2. The repository will be archived in Zenodo
-3. A DOI will be assigned and cited in the final publication

----